bruin-data/ingestr/docs/supported-sources/hubspot.md

 ## Setting up a HubSpot Integration

-Hubspot requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/hubspot#setup-guide).
+HubSpot requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/hubspot#setup-guide).

 Once you complete the guide, you should have an API key.
-Let's say your API key is `pat_test_12345`, here's a sample command that will copy the data from HubSpot into a duckdb database:
+Let's say your API key is `pat_test_12345`, here's a sample command that will copy the data from HubSpot into a DuckDB database:

 ```sh
 ingestr ingest --source-uri 'hubspot://?api_key=pat_test_12345' --source-table 'companies' --dest-uri duckdb:///hubspot.duckdb --dest-table 'companies.data'